cournape/Bento/doc/source/hacking.rst

 Although those stages are very similar to distutils/setuptools mechanism, the implementation is fundamentally different, because each stage is independent from the other.
-No python object is passed between commands - the current toymaker implementation implements each stage as a separate run:
+No python object is passed between commands - the current bentomaker implementation implements each stage as a separate run:

         - the configuration stage produces a Configuration Context